MIT-Emerging-Talent/ET6-CDSP-group-08-repo/README.md

 * **Potential interventions** from distributed solar micro-grids to local maintenance commit

-> For more details refer to [0_domain_study](https://github.com/MIT-Emerging-Talent/ET6-CDSP-group-08-repo/tree/main/0_domain_studyn) keeping all our references, and more background studies.
+> For more details refer to [0_domain_study](https://github.com/MIT-Emerging-Talent/ET6-CDSP-group-08-repo/tree/main/0_domain_studyn) keeping more background studies, problem domain understanding and our process about how we reached our research question.
 >
 <!-- markdownlint-disable MD031 MD033 MD013 MD001 MD04 MD045 MD049 MD041 MD022 MD042 MD018-->
 ---
 ## [M2: Data Collection](https://github.com/MIT-Emerging-Talent/ET6-CDSP-group-08-repo/tree/main/1_datasets)

 ### [Domain Modeling](https://github.com/MIT-Emerging-Talent/ET6-CDSP-group-08-repo/blob/main/1_datasets/non_tech_exp_of_domain_modeling.md)
 Imagine trying to understand how people survive in war-torn areas when the lights go out — literally.
 That’s where our project begins.

 At the center of it all is **solar energy** — not just as a clean tech solution, but as a **lifeline** when everything else fails.
 When power lines are bombed, families are displaced, and normal life disappears, solar can step in as **survival infrastructure** — helping people charge phones, power lights, and keep hospitals or schools running.
 We're looking at things like: